pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ## Examples

-Let's walk through the "pending" lifecycle of a particular pact content version.
+Let's walk through the "pending" lifecycle of a particular pact content version with an interaction that is implemented directly on the `main` branch of a provider.

 1. Provider is configured to verify the pacts with tags `main` and `production`, AND the `enablePending` option is set to true.
 The `main` branch of the provider is currently verifying both of those pacts successfully.
 1. Consumer publishes a new pact with tag `main` that has a new unsupported interaction in it.
 1. Next time the provider build runs, the `main` pact is returned for verification with `pending: true`.
 The verification fails.
 The status is reported back to the Pact Broker as failed, but the verification task does not exit with an error.
 Provider is able to deploy to production because the `production` pact passed.
-1. Provider implements the new feature, and when the pipeline runs, the `main` pact passes, and a successful verification from the `main` branch of the provider is published.
+1. Provider implements the new feature on the `main` branch, and when the pipeline runs, the `main` pact passes, and a successful verification from the `main` branch of the provider is published.
 This successful verification means this pact content will now be `pending: false` for all future verifications by the `main` branch.
 1. Next time the provider pipeline runs, the `main` pact is returned for verification with `pending: false`.
 The verification for the `main` pact still passes, so everything is still green.
 1. A regression is made in the provider, and when the pipeline runs, the `main` pact is again returned for verification with `pending: false`.
 This time, when the verification fails, the verification task exits with an error, and the provider cannot deploy, as they have introduced a bug that breaks a previously supported pact.

+This time, let's walk through the lifecycle of a pact content version with an interaction that is implemented on the branch of a provider.

+1. (As above) Provider is configured to verify the pacts with tags `main` and `production`, AND the `enablePending` option is set to true.
+The `main` branch of the provider is currently verifying both of those pacts successfully.
+1. (As above) Consumer publishes a new pact with tag `main` that has a new unsupported interaction in it.
+1. (As above) Next time the provider build runs, the `main` pact is returned for verification with `pending: true`.
+The verification fails.
+The status is reported back to the Pact Broker as failed, but the verification task does not exit with an error.
+Provider is able to deploy to production because the `production` pact passed.
+1. Provider implements the new feature _on a feature branch_, `feat-x`, and when the pipeline runs, the `main` pact passes, and a successful verification from the `feat-x` branch of the provider is published.
+This successful verification means this pact content will now be `pending: false` for all future verifications by the `feat-x` branch.
+1. Next time the `feat-x` provider pipeline runs, the `main` pact is returned for verification with `pending: false`.
+Any verification failures for that content from now on will cause the `feat-x` build to fail.
+1. Next time the `main` provider pipeline runs, the `main` pact is still returned for verification with `pending: true`, because the `main` branch of the provider has still not verified the `main` pact yet.
+1. The `feat-x` branch is merged into `main`, and a successful verification for the `main` pact is published.
+This successful verification means this pact content will now be `pending: false` for all future verifications by the `main` branch.

 ## To start using the Pending pacts feature

 * You need to either be using [pactflow.io](https://pactflow.io?utm_source=ossdocs&utm_campaign=pending_pacts), or have version 2.60.0+ of the OSS Pact Broker.
 * You need to be use at least the following version of your Pact library:
   * JVM: 4.1.7
   * For the following libraries that wrap the [pact-ruby-standalone](https://docs.pact.io/wrapper_implementations), at least version 1.49.3 of the standalone is required.
     * JS: 9.11.1 (not supported by the v3 implementation that uses Rust)
     * Ruby: 1.52.0
     * Go: latest as of September 2020 (v1.4.1)
     * .Net: latest as of September 2020 (version TBC)
     * Python: latest as of September 2020 (version TBC)
 * You need to find the verification documentation for your language, and set the "enablePending" flag to true.

 ## FAQ